Why should I choose “California Traffic Tickets” over one of your competitors?

 Our strategy at CATT is to take advantage of both approaches to ensure the greatest success.
 However, the TBD is usually sufficient to win most traffic tickets.

-No. As long as you are eligible for traffic school (i.e. have not attended in last 18 months), then you have the right to attend.
-Commercial drivers who get tickets in their commercial vehicle are not eligible for traffic school.
+Generally No. As long as you are eligible for traffic school (i.e. have not attended in last 18 months), then we will always request for traffic school if your case is not dismissed and it’s almost always granted by the judge.* Commercial drivers who get tickets in their commercial vehicle are not eligible for traffic school.
 However, if a CDL driver gets a ticket in his personal vehicle, he may attend traffic school.
 Speeding tickets 25 mph over the limit are not eligible for traffic school.
 If you contest your ticket with a written declaration, and happen to lose, the court will inform you at that time about how to attend traffic school.
 In some very rare cases, a judge will withhold traffic school from someone who was previously eligible.
 This should not happen according to VC 42005 and California Rule of Court 4.104(c)(z).
 Also see People v.
 Wozniak.
 And even in these rare cases, we can almost always get traffic school re-granted in a trial de novo.

 No. Well, they are not supposed to.
 It is your legal right to contest your citation.
 One of the main reasons our courts exist is to protect us from being abused and unjustly treated.
 The courts and judges are supposed to be neutral and objective in each case, are sworn to uphold the law, and not to take sides or be retributive.
 So if you chose to fight your ticket, in most cases the only thing that will happen to you if you lose, is that you will have to pay for the ticket.
 In rare cases, the court does have the right to impose an additional fine.
 But from our experience this only happens in about 1 out of 1000 cases.